vincr04/DESeq2_workshop/Instructions.md

 # DESeq2 workshop
 December 2022

-In this workshop, we will use DESeq2 to analyse differential gene expression in an example RNA-seq dataset.
-This simplified exercise is inspired by the [original DESeq2 vignette by Love, Anders and Huber](http://bioconductor.org/packages/devel/bioc/vignettes/DESeq2/inst/doc/DESeq2.html)
+In this workshop, we will learn how to handle and process counts data from RNA-seq in R, and perform differential gene expression and gene set enrichment analysis.
+This simplified exercise is inspired by the [original DESeq2 vignette by Love, Anders and Huber](http://bioconductor.org/packages/devel/bioc/vignettes/DESeq2/inst/doc/DESeq2.html), the [DESeq2 Course Work page on R-bloggers](https://www.r-bloggers.com/2016/09/deseq2-course-work/) and the [DEXSeq vignette](https://bioconductor.org/packages/release/bioc/vignettes/DEXSeq/inst/doc/DEXSeq.html).
+This document contains a mix of explainations in plain text, `elements of code that you can type in R`, and
+>Tasks or questions that you can try and answer, either on your own or by groups of 2-3.

+There is no report to submit, so you can just focus on **understanding** how the analysis works.
+There is no need to speed through the instructions.
+Instead, it is important that you make sure you understand the importance of each step, the structure of the different objects involved, and what the different commands do.
+There are some optional questions - it is probably best if you try and answer them in the end, if you still have time.
+**We are available to help if you have any question or if anything is unclear.**
 ***

 ## 1. Preparation